skulpt/skulpt/source/AlgorithmAnalysis/analysis.rst

 scientist, when given a choice of algorithms, it will be up to you to determine the best use of computing resources given a particular problem.

+.. admonition:: Self Check

+   .. multiplechoice:: analysis_1
+       :iscode:
+       :answer_a: O(n)
+       :answer_b: O(n^2)
+       :answer_c: O(log n)
+       :answer_d: O(n^3)
+       :correct: b
+       :feedback: In an example like this you want to count the nested loops. especially the loops that are dependent on the same variable, in this case, n.

+       Given the following code fragment, what is its Big-O running time? test = 0
+       for i in range(n):
+          for j in range(n):
+             test = test + i * j

+   .. multiplechoice:: analysis_2
+       :iscode:
+       :answer_a: O(n)
+       :answer_b: O(n^2)
+       :answer_c: O(log n)
+       :answer_d: O(n^3)
+       :correct: a
+       :feedback: Be careful, in counting loops you want to make sure the loops are nested.

+       Given the following code fragment what is its Big-O running time? test = 0
+       for i in range(n):
+          test = test + 1

+       for j in range(n):
+          test = test - 1

+   .. multiplechoice:: analysis_2
+       :iscode:
+       :answer_a: O(n)
+       :answer_b: O(n^2)
+       :answer_c: O(log n)
+       :answer_d: O(n^3)
+       :correct: a
+       :feedback: Look carefully at the loop variable i.
+Notice that the value of i is cut in half each time through the loop.
+This is a big hint that the performance is better than O(n)

+       Given the following code fragment what is its Big-O running time? i = n
+       while i > 0:
+          k = 2 + 2
+          i = i // 2

 Performance of Python Data Structures
 -------------------------------------